AgilityPortal Insight Blog

 Downward Communication

 This is when the managers and supervisors share information with their subordinates in the company.
 Downward communication does not involve response unless included as a part of the message.
 The best example of this type of communication is an announcement of a new employee or a notice of a merger.
 Some other kinds of downward communication include videos, podcasts, blogs and speeches.
+Some other kinds of downward communication include videos, podcasts, blogs, speeches, and newsletters created using email newsletter software.

 The most popular type of communication in this form is the everyday directives given to the employees by their managers.
 They can be verbal or even in the form of handbooks and manuals.
 This kind of communication generally delivers information that updates the people about important changes, goals and strategies, coordinate activities, improve consumer relations or give feedback.